 When To Check Styles And Abilities

 Check styles and abilities only after the serve has a repeatable baseline.
 A style with better attack pressure will not fix a player who misses the Power Selection window.
-If the serve lands but lacks pressure, then compare styles, abilities, ability comparison, and combo planning.
+If the serve lands but lacks pressure, then compare styles, abilities, style comparison, ability comparison, combo planning, Sanu/Sanju pressure, Curve Spike, Divine Strength, and Shield Breaker.
 If the problem is still input rhythm, use settings, mobile controls, and the serve timer first.

 Safety Boundary